jgmenu/jgmenu/docs/manual/jgmenututorial.7.md

     Reboot,systemctl -i reboot,system-reboot
     Poweroff,systemctl -i poweroff,system-shutdown

 In these example we have used the markup ^sep(), which inserts a horizontal separator line.
 Similarly, ^sep(foo) inserts a text separator displaying "foo"

 # Lesson 10 - CSV generators {#lesson10}

-In lesson 7, we introduced pmenu and lx.
-These commands are referred to as "CSV generators" and are invoked as follows:
+In previous lessons, we introduced the `apps`, `lx` and `pmenu`.
+These modules are referred to as "CSV generators" and are invoked as follows:

     jgmenu_run <command>

-This is the full list of built-in "CSV generators":

-  - pmenu
-  - lx
-  - ob
+Built-in "CSV generators" include: `apps` and `ob`

+Optional "CSV generators" include: `lx` and `pmenu`

 They are documented by a man page or a simple --help message.